Henry3434coder/VBAPP/Export_page.md

+# The passing stats page is a classic report page.
+# SQL query for this report page is:

 # Query: Player Passing Stats Report
-## Purpose
-This query retrieves player passing statistics for generating a report.
-The report includes the player's ID, name, position, in-system passes, out-of-system passes, and the percentage of good and bad passes based on the total number of passes.

-## SQL Query
 SELECT
     p.PLAYER_ID,
     p.NAME,
     p.POSITION,
+    p.CLASS,
+    p.JERSEY_NUMBER,
     ps.IN_SYSTEM_PASSES,
     ps.OUT_OF_SYSTEM_PASSES,
     CASE WHEN (ps.IN_SYSTEM_PASSES + ps.OUT_OF_SYSTEM_PASSES) = 0 THEN NULL